 If you meet certain medical criteria, some of the program's cost is covered by Medicare.
 Many private insurance carriers will also cover some of the cost.

-Pulmonary rehab hours are Monday, Wednesday and Friday from 7 a.m. to 12 p.m. and 1 to 5 p.m.
+The Pulmonary Rehabilitation Program hours are Monday, Wednesday and Friday from 7 a.m. to 12 p.m. and 1 p.m. to 3 p.m.